metalelf0/black-metal-theme-neovim/README.md

 ## Disclaimers

 - I know Nile don't play black metal, but I don't want to name the repo 'Black Metal and Technical Death Metal' ;).
+- Darkthrone don't have an alternative variant.
+Bear with it.
+It's Transilvanian Hunger.
+Black and white, no need for any other color.
 - Bands and album choices have been made completely on personal taste.
 If your fave band is missing, just ask and I'll try adding it.